danieljcave/inphysical-plans/README.md

 1. Top right corner in heroku select Create New App
 2. I call the app InPhysical-plans and set region to "Europe"
 3. Once the app is created i choose deployment method for "Connect to github"
-4. after Logging in and authenticating github, i typed in and selected my repo that i was using for my project.
+4. After logging in and authenticating GitHub, i typed in and selected my repo that i was using for my project.
-5. When the repo appeared, i clicked Connect Button.
+5. When the repo appeared, I clicked Connect Button.
 6. Once connected i had the option to deploy.
 7. I went to my setting in heroku and added the following to my Config Vars
     - CLOUDINARY_URL - Conntect to Cloudinary DB